gangdong/gangdong.github.io/_posts/2021-04-05-Blog-travisci.markdown

 GREAT! 😄

-The repo was updated successfully with the new update.
+The repo was updated successfully with the new contents.

 The Travis CI works well, which means I can get back to the normal workflow to develop my personal blog without extra git operation between different branch.